Privacy policy

 We will share your name and address with our underwriters in order for them to investigate any claims made on your policy.

-We collect your name, address, telephone number and email address to supply goods or services that have been requested by you.
+Customers who purchase a product or service online or over the phone, we collect your name, address, telephone number and email address to supply goods or services that have been requested by you.
 We process your data on a contractual basis; we cannot supply the required goods and services if you do not provide this information.

 Visitors to our website

-When someone visits www.guardsman.co.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.guardsman.co.uk we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 We, as well as certain third parties, including those that provide content and other functionality on our Services, may use cookies, web beacons and other similar technologies on our online Services and the information collected from such technologies.
 By using our online Services, you are consenting to our use of cookies, web beacons, and other tracking technologies as described in this Privacy Policy.